Two years ago Microsoft was staring down the barrel of disaster. Today it looks stronger than it has in a decade.

 In 2013 this made sense.
 Tablet sales were growing fast at a time PC sales were falling.
 It looked as if PCs would be eclipsed by a newer, lighter in both senses, style of computer.

-Microsoft came up with a version of Windows that included a radical new user interface optimised for fingers, not keyboards and mice.
+Microsoft came up with a touch version of Windows that included a radical new user interface optimised for fingers, not keyboards and mice.

 Along the way ditched the familiar start button and confused everyone with constant yet inconsistent switching between a familiar Windows desktop and the tablet-like Metro interface.